Kapsulon/UserGroup/Workshop/Introduction/README.md

 # 6. Parkour

 ## 6.1.
-Start and simple parkour course
+Start block and simple parkour course

 Now, we will create a simple parkour course with a start and an end.